-The Music curriculum in our school helps students to develop a passion for a great subject and help them develop practical skills that will extend way beyond the classroom into adult life.
+The Music curriculum in our school helps students to develop a passion for a great subject and helps them develop practical skills that will extend way beyond the

 Activities within this highly structured course build musical skills and knowledge which leads to students performing confidently to an audience.

-At KS3 students are taught the fundamentals of the subject including how to read Music if not already known.
-The course is structured around various types of Music such as Film, Pop, Classical, World and Dance Music.
+At KS3 students are taught the fundamentals of the subject including how to read music if not already known.
+The course is structured around various types of music such as Film, Pop, Classical, World and Dance Music.
 Students work on several composition projects and learn how to compose music.
-They learn new songs and have access to expert tuition for the following: vocals, guitar, drums, woodwind and strings.
+They learn new songs and have access to expert tuition for the following: vocals, guitar, drums, that is delivered in tutor time and in carousel with Drama